Kenneth-lekeanyi/GCP-Pipeline-Project/README.md

 - # Now, our gke Cluster is up and running.
 Lets proceed with the project

-- So, the setup is that, it will first deploy to Cluster1 I as a Dev Cluster.
-And after an Approval is done, it will then deploy to Cluster2 as the Prod Cluster.
+- So, the setup here is that, it will first deploy to Cluster1 as a Dev Cluster.
+And after an Approval(**Promotion**) is done, it will then deploy to Cluster2 as the Prod Cluster.
 - At this time, the two clusters are already existing.
 - So, when we go to Cloud-Deploy to creat a deliverer pipeline, we shall be asked to select a target.
 - Wherein, under 'Targets',
   - Target1 will be Cluster1 (or Dev Cluster)
-  - Target2 will be Cluster2 (or Prod Cluster
+  - Target2 will be Cluster2 (or Prod Cluster) ***{All these 2 clusters will be selected in Cloud-Deploy}***
--	target one will be close to 1 or death Gloucester
--	target 2 will be close to 2 or pro cluster
--	all these two clusters will be selected in cloud deploy this will be done before creating the pipeline project.
+- This will be done before creating the pipeline project.
 However this is a manual way of doing things.
-We are not going to do it this way.
-We are going to do it from our code or manifest files or number size here is the key to building to get all the manifest file and the application could https://github.com/Kenneth-lekeanyi/Deployment-CICD-gcp-Pipeline
+- We are not going to do it this way.
+We are going to do it from our code or manifest files or yaml Files.
+- Here is the Link to get all the manifest files and the Application Source Code [https://github.com/Kenneth-lekeanyi/Deployment-CICD-gcp-Pipeline]
-As seen in this kit AC repository, we shall be diploid 2 applications.
-The first one is the hello world app one and the second one is a Halo wars 2 application.
+- As seen in this GitHub Repository, we shall be deploying 2 applications.
+The first one is the "Hello World App1" and the second one is a "Hallo World App2" Application.
-One will be exposed on port 8080 why is second app will be exposed on port 8081 we shall make the changes and push the court from our GitHub repository .
+- App1 will be exposed on port=8080 while App2 will be exposed on port=8081
+- We shall make the changes and push the Code from our GitHub Repository.
-But before that we have to create a cloud boot chigger and those it will create a cloud be pipeline.
+- But before that, we have to create a CloudBuild Trigger and thus it will create a CloudBuild Pipeline.
-So let's start by going to the cloud also to create o'clock you trigger.
+- So, let's start by going to the Cloud console also to create a CloudBuild trigger.

-Step One: Create a CloudBuild Trigger
+# Step One: Create a CloudBuild Trigger
-	So, navigate to the cloud view console
+- So, navigate to the CloudBuild Console.
-	locate and click on triggers at the left
+- Locate and click on "Triggers" at the left.
-	10 individual at the bottom click on create trigger 	Name: gke-cicd
+- Then, in the middle at the bottom, click on "CREATE TRIGGER".
+  - Name: **gke-cicd**
-	Region: us-east-1
+  - Region: **us-east-1**
-	Event: (Repository event that invokes trigger)
+  - Event: **(Repository event that invokes trigger)**
   - [] Push to a branch {select this one}
   - [] Push new tag
   - [] Pull request
-	Source (Repository generation)
+- Source (Repository generation)
   - [] 1st gen {select this one}
   - [] 2nd gen
-	Repository {Here, we have to connect to our GitHub Repository}
+- Repository. ***{Here, we have to connect to our GitHub Repository}***
   - Click inside the box and click on “CONNECT NEW REPOSITORY”
--	On the “Connect repository” page that pops up at the right, o	Select “GitHub” (CloudBuild GitHub App) o	Then click on “Continue” {This will start the authorization process. o	Now, Authenticate with GitHub.
-You will be redirected to GitHub to authorize Google CloudBuild GitHub App o	Choose to Grant Access to
+  - On the “Connect repository” page that pops up at the right,
+  - Select “GitHub” (CloudBuild GitHub App)
+  - Then click on “Continue” {This will start the authorization process.}
+  - Now, Authenticate with GitHub.
+You will be redirected to GitHub to authorize Google CloudBuild GitHub App
+  - Choose to Grant Access to
     1)	[] All repositories
-2)	[] Only selected repositories {select this one}. o	Click now on “Install & Authorize” o	Then click on “CONNECT”.
-It should appear like this Repository Kenneth-lekeanyi/Deployment-CICD-gcp-pipeline(GitHub App Branch
+    2)	[] Only selected repositories {select this one}.
+- Click now on “Install & Authorize”
+  - Then click on “CONNECT”.
+It should appear like this
-*

-o	Configuration
+  - Repository
+  - [Kenneth-lekeanyi/Deployment-CICD-gcp-pipeline(GitHub App]
+  - Branch
+  - [*]
+- Configuration.
-[] Autodetected
+ - [] Autodetected
-[] CloudBuild Configuration file (YAML or JSON) {select this one}
+ - [] CloudBuild Configuration file (YAML or JSON). {select this one}
-[] Dockerfile
+ - [] Dockerfile
-[] Buildpacks
+ - [] Buildpacks
-Cloud Build configuration file location /cloudbuild.yaml
+ - Cloud Build configuration file location
-Note that; this file is created in our VS Code and.
-It is present in our GitHub Repo.
-So, it will check for this file.
+  - [/cloudbuild.yaml] ***{Note, this file is created in our VS Code and it is present in our GitHub Repo.
+So, it will check for this file}***
-Here is the content of this file
+- Here is the content of this file
-Cloudbuild.yaml
+- **Cloudbuild.yaml**

 Line 1-5 of this file, CloudBuild will first be building a Docker image, using a Dockerfile that is present in App1.
 Line 9-11 of this file, it is pushing that Docker image to the Artifactory Registry.
 Then it goes to App2, same thing in line 13-15, it is building a Docker image using a Dockerfile that is located inside App2.